 Most states have now adopted a comparative negligence approach to contributory negligence, wherein each party's negligence for a given injury is weighed when determining damages.

 Traditionally, the courts viewed contributory negligence as a total bar to the recovery of any damages.
 Under the traditional view, if a person had contributed to the accident in any way, the person was not entitled to compensation for his or her injuries.
 In an attempt to reduce the harsh, oftentimes unfair outcomes resulting from this approach, most states have now adopted a comparative negligence approach.

 - Pure Comparative Negligence: Plaintiff's damages are totaled and then reduced to reflect his/her contribution to the injury.
 For example, if a plaintiff was awarded $10,000 and the judge or jury determined that the plaintiff was 25% responsible for her injury, she would be awarded $7,500.

 - Modified Comparative Negligence: This is the most common approach.
 Plaintiff will not recover if he/she is found to be either equally responsible or more responsible for the resulting injury.
 In other words, in order to recover damages, the plaintiff must not be more than 50% at fault for the resulting injury.

-Get Help with a Negligence Claim or Contributory Negligence Counterclaim
+Get Free Legal Help Today with a Negligence Claim or Counterclaim